Safe-DS/DSL/docs/DSL/tutorial/workflow-language/statements.md

 # Statements

 Statements are used in the [workflow language][workflow-language] to run a specific action.
-Simple-ML supports only two type of statements, namely
+Safe-DS supports only two type of statements, namely
 * [expression statements](#expression-statements), which are used to evaluate an expression exactly once and discard any results, and
 * [assignments](#assignments), which also evaluate an expression exactly once, but can then [assign selected results to placeholders](#declaring-placeholders) or [assign them to own results](#yielding-results).